zuda77/CurveFitting_blender_addon/README.md

 </P>

 #### - Border Weight
-- For Surfaces: Adjusts the immovability of points on the boundary of the faces set that includes the selected vertices.
+- For Surfaces.
+Adjusts the immovability of points on the boundary of the faces set that includes the selected vertices.
 The default value is 1.
 - Larger values make the start and end points harder to move.
 The minimum value of 1 allows points to move according to the calculated approximation.

 <p align="center">